rahmangate/savannah-react-test/README.md

 ## `Test phone numbers and verification codes, Note: each number can be used one time `

+**Note: Test phone numbers and verification codes, Note: each number can be used one time !**

 +233123454444 - code: 123456

 +233123455555 - code: 123456